usnistgov/trojai-example/README.md

 - Team: The team name you selected.
 - Execution Date: When your submission was received by the test and evaluation server and added to the input queue.
 - File Status:
-- Job File Date: The timestamp of the file received from your team email which caused a slurm job to be created, entering your submission into the work queue.
+- Job File Date: The timestamp of the file received from your team email which caused a job to be created, entering your submission into the work queue.
 - Time Remaining for Next Execution: How long before your next submission will be eligible for entry into the work queue.
 For Round1 you are allowed one submission per week (7 days).

 ## Results Table